EIvimeyCook/shinyDigitise/README.md

 devtools::install_github("joelpick/metaDigitise")

 <br>
-There is a known bug with some versions of [R Studio](https://github.com/rstudio/rstudio/issues/12649).
+There is a known bug with some versions of R Studio (https://github.com/rstudio/rstudio/issues/12649).
 Be sure to update R Studio to the latest version.

 ## To use the shiny app: